renspringlea/ryba.ren/index.markdown

 ## Blog
 *RSS feed [here](feed.xml)*
-(This is a place where I share hot takes and tidbits for my friends and family.
-Unlike in my longer work above, I'm making no attempt to be rigorous.
+(This is a place where I share hot takes and tidbits.
+I'm making no attempt to be rigorous—these are much closer to journal entries than academic publications.
 Every topic I mention has been explored—and critiqued!—with much more rigour elsewhere.)